ycs77/preset-laravel/README.md

     <code>use-preset</code> is a scaffolding tool for developers. <a href="https://docs.usepreset.dev/">Read the documentation</a> for more information.
   </p>
   <br />
-  <pre align="center">npx use-preset ycs77/preset-laravel-yarn</pre>
+  <pre align="center">npx use-preset ycs77/preset-laravel-init</pre>
   <br />
   <p align="center">See more <a href="https://github.com/ycs77/presets-list">Lucas's Presets</a></p>
 <p>

 # About

-This preset initializes yarn dependencies to a fresh Laravel application.
+This preset initialize to a fresh Laravel application for Lucas.

 # Installation